ghgmail/AGNN/README.md

 ## Modules

 For clarify, hereafter we use movieLens dataset as a toy example to demonstrate the detailed modules of AGNN.
-For Last-FM and yelp dataset, you need to do some adaptation for the code and tune some parameters.

 + Data Split (split_train_test.py)